 Our background in journalism also provides with the unique ability to wordsmith; we don’t just write run of the mill property descriptions that only give potential clients the basic information about your house.
 We highlight all the thing that make your property unique and appealing – all the tangibles and intangibles.
 We tell its story and we transport people there…

 Here are some of our favorite description from past listings:

 Located on a stretch of serpentine road that hugs the rocky shores of South Thomaston, 313 Waterman Beach Road sits between rolling open fields and large swaths of mature forest…and oh, the views!
-This remarkably well-maintained house overlooks almost 180 degree views of Waterman’s Beach, the varied harbors and boat fleets of Spruce Head Island and into Muscongus Bay.
-The ideas are endless for this ship-shape house; build up to take full advantage of the endless views or keep it as is, its move-in ready, while you figure out how you want to live in this super-efficient ranch.
-Surrounded by a large lawn, an oversized front deck provides front row seats to some of the most beautiful views the Coast of Maine could provide.
+This remarkably well-maintained house overlooks almost 180-degree views of Waterman’s Beach, the varied harbors, and boat fleets of Spruce Head Island and Muscongus Bay.
+The ideas are endless for this ship-shape house; build up to take full advantage of the endless views or keep it as is, it’s move-in ready, while you figure out how you want to live in this super-efficient ranch.
+Surrounded by a large lawn, an oversized front deck provides front-row seats to some of the most beautiful views the Coast of Maine could provide.
 313 is a one-owner house and the pride of ownership is evident everywhere you turn; think neat, buttoned up, cared for…a sturdy canvas for the next owner to reinvent upon.

 We live and work in Midcoast Maine, so we understand why you want to as well!
 Because we’ve been working in the area for over a decade, our involvement in local communities provides a wealth of information, from finding the best schools to the most charming neighborhoods.
 Are you looking to call Midcoast Maine home?
 Fill out this form and we’ll send relevant listings your way.